 With a revocable trust, also known as a living trust, the grantor always has the option to change or even terminate the arrangement at any time (i.e., it can be revoked).
 Because the grantor retains control of the property, the assets will be included in the grantor's gross estate at the grantor's death and may be subject to estate taxes.
 Similarly, for income tax purposes, the trust is treated as if it does not exist and all income and deductions appear on the grantor's personal income tax return.

 With an irrevocable trust, generally speaking, the grantor permanently relinquishes control of the assets placed in the trust.
 Therefore, an irrevocable trust can be designed so that the trust's assets are not included in the grantor's gross estate, thereby sheltering them from potential estate taxation.
 Typically, the trust is designed as a tax entity separate and distinct from the grantor who created it.
 In fact, one of the main responsibilities of the trustee normally is to file the trust's annual income tax return (IRS Form 1041) for each year of its existence.
 Please note that gift tax rules usually apply if assets are transferred to this type of trust during the grantor's life.
 Consult your attorney or tax advisor regarding your specific situation.

 Which type of trust is right for me?

 The type of trust you choose will depend on your particular circumstances, as each has benefits and drawbacks.
-For example, while an irrevocable trust may provide the assurance that your assets are not part of your estate, you will generally lose any chance of getting to that money should your circumstances change.
-By working with your attorney and your accountant, you can help ensure that the trust you choose will help you meet your long-term needs for both your lifetime and your estate.
+For example, while an irrevocable trust may provide assurance that the assets held in trust are not part of your estate, you generally will lose any chance of accessing that money should your circumstances change.
+By working with your attorney and your accountant, you can help ensure that the trust you choose will meet your long-term needs, for both your lifetime and your estate.